kaiachain/kips/KIPs/kip-1.md

 [Ethereum's EIP-1](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1.md) was derived heavily from [Bitcoin's BIP-0001](https://github.com/bitcoin/bips) written by Amir Taaki which in turn was derived from [Python's PEP-0001](https://www.python.org/dev/peps/).
 In many places text was simply copied and modified.

-The authors of the documents are not responsible for its use in the Klaytn Improvement Proposal, and should not be bothered with technical questions specific to Klaytn or the KIP.
+The authors of the documents are not responsible for its use in the Kaia Improvement Proposal, and should not be bothered with technical questions specific to Kaia or the KIP.
 Please direct all comments to the KIP editors.

 ## Copyright